-As he walked home from the late shift at Peters Packing Co., a McKeesport meat packing plant, on May 31, 1940, 60-year old plant foreman Frank Akerson was robbed by Willie Jones.
+As he walked home from the late shift at Peters Packing Co., a McKeesport meat packing plant, on May 31, 1940, 59-year old plant foreman Frank Akerson was robbed by Willie Jones.
 Akerson reportedly yelled when approached by Jones, who then shot him.
-Akerson died the next morning.
+The Swedish-born Akerson died the next morning.

 Akerson provided a description of his assailant before he died.
 Jones, who was born in Georgia and lived in McKeesport, was also identified by Edna Phillips, who saw him from inside her home as he fled the scene.